unnbounddev/unnbound-logger/README.md

 ### Express Trace Middleware

-The library provides a trace middleware for Express applications that automatically logs HTTP requests and maintains trace context:
+The library provides a comprehensive trace middleware for Express applications that automatically handles trace context and HTTP logging:

 ```typescript
 import { UnnboundLogger } from 'unnbound-logger';